We continue to try to refine our systems and offer pupils, their parents and staff, support in lots of different ways during difficult times.

 For more information see https://mhfaengland.org/ and https://www.mentalhealth.org.uk/campaigns/mental-health-awareness-week

-Our Wellbeing Matters newsletters are a welcome addition to help us stay on the straight and narrow, mentally and physically, keeping in touch and offering support.
+Our Wellbeing Matters newsletters were a welcome addition to help us stay on the straight and narrow, mentally and physically, keeping in touch and offering support.

-We share lots of positive ideas and information to help support everyone’s mental wellbeing and health, particularly during these challenging and difficult times.
+We shared lots of positive ideas and information to help support everyone’s mental wellbeing and health, particularly during these challenging and difficult times.

 If you would like to respond to any of the articles, share any ideas or get in touch, you can email us at: email@example.com.

-The newsletter is emailed directly to students and is available on Firefly as well as here.
-Please scroll to the bottom of the page for the full PDF newsletter!
+The newsletter was emailed directly to students and made available on Firefly as well as here.
+Please scroll to the bottom of the page for PDF copies alongside some very valuable wellbeing links.

 |Student Wellbeing Matters 19 July 2021||19 Jul 21|